World Book Club: Prize winners

-Seven winners of the Orange Prize for Fiction have taken part: Chimamanda Ngozi Adichie (2007), Kate Grenville (2001), Barbara Kingsolver (2010), Andrea Levy (2004), Lionel Shriver (2005), Zadie Smith (2006), and Rose Tremain (2008).
+Seven winners of the Women's (formerly called Orange) Prize for Fiction have taken part: Chimamanda Ngozi Adichie (2007), Kate Grenville (2001), Barbara Kingsolver (2010), Andrea Levy (2004), Lionel Shriver (2005), Zadie Smith (2006), and Rose Tremain (2008).

 Asking questions or attending recordings

 Apart from attending the recording in person, listeners can submit questions beforehand by email, telephone, or using the form on the World Book Club website.

 Recordings usually take place in London, but sometimes in other places.